Level/level-rocksdb/README.md

 - `db.batch(ops[, options])`
 - `db.batch().write()`

-The only exception is the `level` constructor itself, which if no callback is passed will lazily open the underlying store in the background.
+The only exception is the constructor, which if no callback is passed will lazily open the underlying store in the background.

 Example: